isomerpages/ogp-iso-classic-trg/_getting-started/Basics/Checking my edits.md

 description: ""
 third_nav_title: Basics
 ---
-<h2>What is a staging site? </h2>
+<h2>What is a staging site?</h2>
 <p>The<strong> staging site</strong> is where all changes made in the IsomerCMS
 are saved to.
-The contents in the staging site will not show in the production site until a review request is approved and published.</p>
+The contents in the staging site will not show in the live site until a review request is approved and published.</p>
 <p></p>
 <h2>Opening your staging site</h2>